Graded String Diagrams for Imprecise Probability and Causal Intervention: Imprecise Probabilistic Programming

-\begin{remark} The hoisting equation that corresponds to \textit{Desideratum 2} in \cite{LiellCock2025} does not hold in our semantics because the following two diagrams are not equal in general.
+\begin{rem} The hoisting equation that corresponds to \textit{Desideratum 2} in~\cite{LiellCock2025} does not hold in our semantics because the following two diagrams are not equal in general.

 Indeed, the grades of both diagrams do not match ($a + a \neq a$ unless $a=0$).
 What is more, the copy generator is not natural, meaning that not all boxes can be copied.
-Boxes that can be copied are called \textbf{deterministic} in the literature on Markov categories \cite{Fritz2020}.
-In $\BImP$, a morphism is deterministic if it does not contain the generators $\raisebox{0.3ex}{\scalebox{0.6}{\tikzfig{statep}}}$ with $p \neq 0,1$ nor $\raisebox{0.8ex}{\scalebox{0.4}{\tikzfig{knight}}}$.
-Abstractly, the reason for the failure of hoisting is that $\BImP$ does not support the full structure of a distributive graded Markov category that $\ImP$ has because, while $\BImP_0= \BStoch$ is a Markov category, there is no coproduct.
-We mention a potential solution in the conclusion. \end{remark}
+Boxes that can be copied are called \textbf{deterministic} in the literature on Markov categories~\cite{Fritz2020}.
+In $\BImP$, a morphism is deterministic if it does not contain the generators $\raisebox{0.3ex}{\scalebox{0.6}{\tikzfig{statep}}}$ with $p \neq 0,1$ nor~$\knightbisgen$.
+Abstractly, the reason for the failure of hoisting is that $\ifte{\!\!}{\!\!}{\!\!}$ is not interpreted via a coproduct.
+In fact, $\BImP$ does not support the full structure of a distributive graded Markov category that $\ImP$ has because, while $\BImP_0= \BStoch$ is a Markov category, there is no coproduct.
+We mention a potential solution in the conclusion. \end{rem}